 (6) Concluding exam tips

-Remember that at Paper F3/FFA, despite the current exam format testing MCQ only, a good solid platform of understanding the principles of consolidation is required.
+Remember that at Paper FA, a good solid platform of understanding the principles of consolidation is required.

 Practising full length consolidation questions will help you grasp a better understanding of consolidation.
-It is important to understand how each calculation fits into the consolidated financial statement, and this will also benefit your future studies when you revisit consolidation in your later Paper F7 and Paper P2 studies.
+It is important to understand how each calculation fits into the consolidated financial statements, and this will also benefit your future studies when you revisit consolidation in your later Paper Fr and Paper SBR studies.

-Written by a member of the Paper F3/FFA examining team
+Written by a member of the FA examining team